Morgan Stanley settles with MBIA, sets $1.8 bln charge

 Dec 13 Morgan Stanley (MS.N) agreed to give up insurance claims against MBIA Inc (MBI.N) in exchange for a $1.1 billion payment from the ailing insurer, ending a two-year legal fight over guarantees on mortgage bonds.

-(CDS) that Morgan Stanley had entered with MBIA several years ago to protect against losses on mortgage bonds.
+As the result the settlement, announced by Morgan Stanley on Tuesday and confirmed by MBIA, Morgan Stanley will take a pretax $1.8 billion charge in the fourth quarter for the deal.
+After accounting for tax benefits, the deal will reduce Morgan Stanley's bottom line by $1.2 billion.

-MBIA, a bond insurer, historically focused on municipal bonds but as the U.S. real-estate market heated up last decade, it sold large numbers of CDS on mortgage-backed securities and other structured finance products.
+Morgan Stanley bought protection against bond defaults from MBIA, an insurer that guarantees bonds.
+MBIA historically focused on municipal bonds but in last decade sold large numbers of credit default swaps (CDS), or insurance contracts, that guaranteed mortgage-backed securities and other structured finance bonds.

 MBIA's bets on CDS started souring as the financial crisis ramped up, forcing regulators to split the insurer into a municipal guarantee business and a structured finance unit.

-MBIA will pay Morgan Stanley $1.1 billion to settle legal claims, a person familiar with the matter told Reuters.
-MBIA confirmed details of the legal settlement.

-The insurer's structured finance division, known as MBIA Insurance, will pay the settlement using a loan from its municipal bond division called National Finance, according to another person familiar with the deal.

-All but five banks have settled with MBIA, including HSBC Holdings PLC (HSBA.L), Royal Bank of Scotland PLC (RBS.L) and Wells Fargo & Co (WFC.N).
-Those still pursuing claims include Bank of America Corp (BAC.N) and UBS AG UBSN.VX.
+Many of the banks suing MBIA have settled recently, including HSBC Holdings PLC (HSBA.L), Royal Bank of Scotland PLC (RBS.L) and Wells Fargo & Co (WFC.N).
+Five are still pursuing claims, including Bank of America Corp (BAC.N) and UBS AG UBSN.VX.

 "We are continuing to work toward resolving all the litigation," said Kevin Brown, a spokesman for MBIA.
 "We're talking to most, but not all, the parties."

-For MBIA's part, the deal removes a big hurdle standing in the way of its restructuring, at a lower cost than if Morgan Stanley had pursued its claims in full.

-Morgan Stanley had $2.7 billion worth of net exposure to MBIA's derivative contracts as of Sept.
-30, according to a quarterly regulatory filing.
-The bank is writing off $1.8 billion worth of the underlying debt, which will lead to the $1.2 billion charge after taxes.

-But Manal Mehta, a founding partner of the hedge fund Branch Hill Capital, which owns MBIA shares, estimates that the total notional amount of the underlying securities was more than $10 billion -- meaning that MBIA's $1.1 billion settlement may represent just 10 percent of the potential cost.
+Manal Mehta, a founding partner of the hedge fund Branch Hill Capital, which owns MBIA shares, called the settlement a win for the bond insurer.

+Wiping away the Morgan Stanley exposure will help MBIA get on more stable ground, Mehta said, because the bank represented one of its biggest legal challenges and because the underlying bonds were big money losers.

 “This is a fantastic deal for MBIA,” said Mehta.